flou/ecs/README.md

   -f, --filter string    Filter by the name of the ECS cluster -h, --help             help for services
-  -l, --long             Enable detailed output of containers parameters
+  -l, --long             Enable detailed output of containers parameters -s, --service string   Filter by the name of the ECS service

 Global Flags:
       --region string   AWS region